rubyconfmy/malaysia/README.md

 ## Tipping
 ## Communication

-* You can try any telcos but there is a promo under Celcom (Magic SIM Prepaid) which allows you to have free data access from 1AM to 7AM.
+* You can try any telcos but there is a promo under Celcom (Magic SIM Prepaid) which allows you to have free unlimited data access from 1AM to 7AM.
 ## What to Buy to Bring Back Home

 ## Don'ts